Scroll down for inspiration or go directly to our plan your trip page.

 These guys also love it here!
 A large colony of Atlantic puffins always arrives here around lundekommardagen, the annual puffin migration day on 14 April.

 A little further north you’ll find the world’s northernmost whisky distillery on Myken island, which has just eleven inhabitants.
 But even there, you’ll have no trouble finding a bed for the night and a place to eat.

 Ready for another magic moment?
 Cross the Arctic Circle!

 You are now 66.33 degrees north and are entering the land of the midnight sun.

-The low rays of the sun shine through the night and colour the landscape in a beautiful warm tone.
+In summer, the low rays of the sun shine through the night and colour the landscape in beautiful warm tones.
 No need to hurry back before sunset!

 Continue north and see one of the most beautiful attractions along this road: the Svartisen glacier.

 You can stop here for a guided tour on the ice if you want.